University of Minnesota System: Twin Cities

-The University of Minnesota Twin Cities (UMTC) is the largest with locations in Minneapolis and neighboring Saint Paul (actually, the suburb of Falcon Heights).
+The University of Minnesota - Twin Cities (UMTC) is the largest with locations in Minneapolis and neighboring Saint Paul (actually, the suburb of Falcon Heights).
 The locations are connected via a dedicated bus transitway.
 The buildings on each campus are connected by a series of tunnels and above-ground skyways called The Gopher Way.
 The campus is the oldest and largest in the system and has the ninth-largest main campus student body in the United States, with 52,376 students at the start of the 2021–22 academic year.

 The Minneapolis portion is the largest and has a number of colleges dedicated to a variety of subjects.
 The Twin Cities campus located in Minneapolis can be further subdivided into the East Bank (main portion) and West Bank, as the Mississippi River flows through it.
 Students become well-acquainted with the double-decker Washington Avenue Bridge that connects the two sections.
-There are a number of distinguished graduate and professional schools on the Minneapolis campus, notably the University of Minnesota Law School, Medical School, Carlson School of Management, School of Public Health, and Hubert H. Humphrey Institute of Public Affairs.
+There are a number of distinguished graduate and professional schools on the Minneapolis campus, notably the College of Science and Engineering, University of Minnesota Law School, Medical School, Carlson School of Management, School of Public Health, and Hubert H. Humphrey Institute of Public Affairs.
 In addition, Minneapolis houses many research facilities such as The Cancer Center.

 The Twin Cities campus located in St Paul is home to the University of Minnesota College of Food, Agricultural and Natural Resource Sciences, University of Minnesota College of Design, and University of Minnesota College of Biological Sciences programs, the University of Minnesota School of Social Work, the College of Veterinary Medicine, and a variety of additional programs and student services.
 The Bell Museum of Natural History is also located on the campus in St. Paul.

-The mascot for the Twin Cities campus is Goldy the Gopher, and the sports teams are called the Minnesota Golden Gophers.
-They participate in the NCAA's Division I-A and in the Big Ten Conference.
-Its women's hockey program competes in the Western Collegiate Hockey Association and men's program competes in the Big Ten.
+The mascot for the Twin Cities campus is Goldy Gopher, and the sports teams are called the Minnesota Golden Gophers.
+They participate in the NCAA's Division I and the football team participates in the Football Bowl Subdivision (FBS).
+The majority of the teams compete in the Big Ten Conference, however, the women's hockey program competes in the Western Collegiate Hockey Association.

-Among the graduates from this campus are two former U.S. Vice Presidents, Hubert Humphrey and Walter Mondale, former NAACP president Roy Wilkins, British Deputy Prime Minister Nick Clegg, several Nobel prize winners, several athletes such as Ric Flair, Kevin McHale, Dave Winfield, Patty Berg, Brock Lesnar, Curt Hennig, Shelton Benjamin, Bobby Jackson of the NBA, and composer Yanni.
+Among the graduates from this campus are two former U.S. Vice Presidents, Hubert Humphrey and Walter Mondale, former NAACP president Roy Wilkins, British Deputy Prime Minister Nick Clegg, several Nobel Prize winners, several athletes such as Ric Flair, Kevin McHale, Dave Winfield, Patty Berg, Brock Lesnar, Curt Hennig, Shelton Benjamin, Bobby Jackson of the NBA, and composer Yanni.
 Folksinger Bob Dylan famously attended the University and was a part of its thriving "West Bank" music scene, but did not graduate.
 A wide variety of medical and technological innovations have taken place there as well.
 For instance, the Internet Gopher protocol was created at the Twin Cities campus.
 A predecessor of sorts to the World Wide Web, it was named after the school mascot.

 Campus media includes the Minnesota Daily newspaper, The Wake Student Magazine, and 770 Radio K (KUOM), an AM radio station that is probably the oldest in the state.